LiorLin/CRISPR-BE-guide-planner/README.md

 *For chosen guides it is recommended to check off target effects using BLAST or similar programs.

 ## Overview of the Workflow
-**Data Retrieval :**
+**Data Retrieval:**
 - User provides a gene name (e.g., "SOD1").
 - The program queries NCBI to:
   Retrieve the Gene ID.
   Retrieve the Nucleotide (RefSeq) ID.
   Fetch the full nucleotide coding sequence.

 **Guide Identification:**
 - Finds NGG PAM sites in the nucleotife sequence.
 - Extracts 20-base guides upstream of each NGG.
 - Filters guides based on:
   GC content (8-12).
   No "TTTT" in the sequence (can act as transcription terminator leading to low sgRNA expression levels).
   Ensuring at least one G in the editing window (positions 4-8 from PAM, 3'-to-5').

 **Mutation Simulation:**
-<p>(C → T edits in the antisense DNA strand result in G → A edits in the sense DNA strand).
+(C → T edits in the antisense DNA strand result in G → A edits in the sense DNA strand).

 - Converts G → A in the editing window (one at a time).
 - Reconstructs the mutated sequence.
 - Classifies mutations into:
   Silent Mutation → No change in the amino acid sequence.
   Missense Mutation → Changes the amino acid.
   Nonsense Mutation → Introduces a stop codon (*).

 **Store and Save Results:**